Omar Jama

-Omar Hassan Jama (born 21 May 1998) is a footballer who plays as a midfielder for Ykkönen side IF Gnistan.
+Omar Hassan Jama (born 21 May 1998) is a footballer who plays as a midfielder for Ykkönen side JäPS.
 Born in Finland, he represents Somalia internationally.

 Club career

 Jama joined PS Kemi in January 2017 from Kakkonen side Klubi 04.
 In 2019, Jama joined Ekenäs IF for a season, before moving to IF Gnistan the following year.

 International career

-After representing Finland on junior levels, in 2021 he was called up to the Somalia national football team and made his debut on 20 June 2021 in an Arab Cup qualifier against Oman.
+After representing Finland on junior levels, in 2021 he was called up to the Somalia national team and made his debut on 20 June 2021 in an Arab Cup qualifier against Oman.